bcgov/data-publication/pages/metadata_providers_guide.md

 + [Publication Request Form](https://www2.gov.bc.ca/assets/gov/data/geographic/web-based-mapping/bc-map-hub/bcs_map_hub_public_publication_checklist_20180111.docx)
 + [Content Publication Guidelines](https://www2.gov.bc.ca/assets/gov/data/geographic/web-based-mapping/bc-map-hub/bcs_map_hub_metadata_and_presentation_guidelines_20180809.docx)
 + [Tips and Tricks](https://www2.gov.bc.ca/assets/download/FC1CCC3FAC1D4ECE8557E44F54B1C3BC)

-## PUBLISHING API METADATA
-+ Catalogue records for APIs can be viewed in the API Registry Catalogue Group
-+ A Draft Catalogue record for the API is created through the API Registry process.
-This record will be visible to the DataBC Catalogue Services team.
-+ To have this Catalogue record associated with the appropriate Custodian Organization, send the following information to the **CITZ ID DataBC Catalogue Services** team:
-	+ The title of the API
-	+ The name of the Custodian Organization (branch or division) responsible for the API
-	+ An approval by the Custodian Organization's Director or Executive Director for any new accounts required to manage Catalogue records for the organization.

 ## FREQUENTLY ASKED QUESTIONS
 ### FAQ Home Page